Ronia Hill

 Ronia registered as a Republican when women got to vote.

-Ronia made quilts, She used flour sacks to make quilts and dresses for the children.
-She had a big garden.
-Made butter and gave it to the neighbors.
-Chicken ran loose.
-Kept cats in the house and had a cat hole in the corner of the door for them.
-Had an outhouse with two holes with a pit dug underneath it.
+Ronia made quilts.
+She used flour sacks to make quilts and dresses for the children.
+She had a big garden, made butter, and gave it to the neighbors.
+Chickens ran loose.
+She kept cats in the house and had a cat hole in the corner of the door for them.
+She had an outhouse with two holes and a pit dug underneath it.

-He had cows, hogs, chickens and mules.
-Mules named Mollie, she was brown and Gray, a gray mule.
+He had cows, hogs, chickens, and mules.
+Mules named Mollie, she was brown, and Gray, a gray mule.
 The children rode them.
-Drove a mule and buggy to town.
+He drove a mule and buggy to town.
 He went to school.
 He was a Republican.
 He never read much.
 They took the Smithfield Herald weekly newspaper.

-Died of a stroke, funeral at New Jerusalem Church.
+Stephen died of a stroke, and his funeral was held at New Jerusalem Church.
 He was buried at the Church Cemetery.
-Ronia and C. D. Buried there too.
-C.D.'s funeral at New Jerusalem Church.
+Ronia and C. D. were buried there too.
+C.D.'s funeral was at New Jerusalem Church.
 Delia's funeral was at home.
-When Ronia died she had no gray hair.
+When Ronia died, she had no gray hair.

 Stephen and Ronia had a Family Bible.
 Ronia wrote the names of the children in it.